It only hurts when I laugh. So I don’t laugh much any more. Heh heh, ouch! See what I mean?

 I scoffed at him.
 But that night I stood atop the hill and held my signal ring high above my head.
 Before long, whoosh, the flying saucer came down out of the sky and scooped me up.

 “Please, please,” I begged the giant green women.
 “You’ve got to make my funny bone work again.
 I don’t have to be the funniest.
 Maybe that was too much to ask.
-But if I could just get a few chortles and giggles, I will be happy.”
+But if I could just get a few chortles and giggles, I’d be happy.”

 They examined me.
 “All right, but we don’t know if this scarring can be repaired.
 Perhaps another transplant from your humerus to help your damaged funny bone.”
 Soon it was done.